vadash/VmsHelper/README.md

 # Features

+* Tracking of MS cooldown

 * Checking mana level before using soul catcher flask

 * Activate VMS, MS based on HP % and ES %

-* Dont override active shield
+* Dont override VMS with MS and vice versa

 * Use granite flask before MS, VMS